Docs

 gem 'opentelemetry-instrumentation-rails'

-The opentelemetry-instrumentation-rails gem provides automatic instrumentation for Ruby on Rails applications.
-It integrates with various aspects of a Rails application, such as controllers, views, and database queries, to capture relevant trace data without requiring manual instrumentation.
-This gem simplifies the process of adding tracing to your Rails application.
+The opentelemetry-instrumentation-rails gem provides automatic instrumentation for Ruby on Rails apps.
+It integrates with various aspects of a Rails app, such as controllers, views, and database queries, to capture relevant trace data without requiring manual instrumentation.
+This gem simplifies the process of adding tracing to your Rails app.

 gem 'opentelemetry-instrumentation-http'